Who is German President Frank-Walter Steinmeier? | DW | 13.02.2022

 At age 66, Steinmeier is entering his second term in office.
 Tirelessly, he has traveled the country and represented it abroad almost a hundred times.

 He enjoys a wide range of support.
 In a poll conducted in mid-January, 86% said that he "does his job well."
 81% said he should remain in office.
 His composure is his strength.
-Perhaps the stalwart mediator and moderator will become the visionary Frank-Walter Steinmeier in his second term.
-He will have another five years to do so.
+Steinmeier's skills as a mediator and moderator are now well-honed, and he will now have another five years in office to put them to use.

 This article was originally written in German.